• Skip to primary navigation

-It is normal for iPhone to lose some battery life (upto 10%) overnight and this figure can go up a bit more, if your device was busy downloading updates.
+It is quite normal for iPhone to lose some battery life overnight and this figure can go up-to 15% or more, if your device was busy downloading updates during the night.

-However, if your iPhone is draining over 20 to 25% battery life overnight on a regular basis, it indicates a problem with the battery and it could simply be due to certain settings on your device.
+However, if your fairly new iPhone (less than 2 years old) is draining over 20 to 25% battery life overnight on a regular basis, the problem could due to certain power consuming settings on your device, which can be adjusted.

-Even if you have an old iPhone with a reasonably good battery, you should be able to extend its overnight battery life and also its day-time battery life by following the steps below.
+If your iPhone has a reasonably good battery, you should be able to extend both its overnight and day-time battery life by following the steps below.

 1. Enable Low Power Mode